That's why we've put together a handy guide to help you decide which next-gen Xbox is the best for you.

 Games and accessories

-The Series X (like the existing One X) will sport a 4K Ultra-HD Blu-ray drive for games and movie playback alike.
+There is no physical disc drive on the Series S. The Series X (like the existing One X and One S) sports a 4K Ultra-HD Blu-ray drive for games and movie playback alike.